 Unusual Options Activity Insight: AMMO

-Shares of AMMO (NASDAQ:POWW) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $7.26.
+On Monday, shares of AMMO (NASDAQ:POWW) saw unusual options activity.
+After the option alert, the stock price moved up to $7.41.

 - Sentiment: BEARISH